Teaching and Learning

 All academic departments are currently planning their curriculum and course offerings to accommodate the three-term calendar.
 This planning is guided by the following assumptions:

-- Courses with more than 20 students will be offered remotely.
+- Courses with 20 or more students will be offered remotely.

 - Most gateway/prerequisite courses will be offered in more than one term to ensure that students can meet concentration and graduation requirements.
 These courses can be offered online asynchronously and augmented with in-personal recitation/lab sessions.